alicebartlett/tamponclub/_posts/2015-02-04-tampon-club-in-somerset-house.md

 ![photograph of a Tampon Club Starter Kit]({{ site.url }}/images/blog/starter_kit.jpg)

- Tampon Club starter kits cost £10 and proceeds from go to [Solace Women's Aid](http://www.solacewomensaid.org/), a London based charity for women and children affected by domestic abuse and sexual violence.
+Kits cost £10 and proceeds from go to [Solace Women's Aid](http://www.solacewomensaid.org/), a London based charity for women and children affected by domestic abuse and sexual violence.
 The Civic Shop will be running in Somerset House until mid March and is open Wednesday - Sunday 12pm-6pm.